tomdeman-bio/Sequence-Search-Tool-for-Antimicrobial-Resistance-SSTAR-/README.md

 SSTAR was successfully tested under Windows 7, OS X 10.9.5 and Ubuntu 14.04 LTS.**

 ## Input data
 One needs two input files in order for SSTAR to run: A microbial genome assembly and AR gene file, both in FASTA format.
-SSTAR is developed in a certain way so it can handle the ‘SRST2 ARG-ANNOT database header’ format.
+SSTAR is developed in a certain way so it can handle the ‘SRST2 database header’ format.
 This format is specified below.

 ### The AR gene file header format: